hratx-blue-ocean/GoThere/README.md

 # GoThere
-All in one travel application
+All in one travel application.